RazrFalcon/roxmltree/README.md

 [xmlparser]: https://crates.io/crates/xmlparser
 [rust-libxml]: https://github.com/KWARC/rust-libxml

-## Memory Overhead
+## Memory overhead

 `roxmltree` tries to use as little memory as possible to allow parsing very large (multi-GB) XML files.

-The peak memory usage doesn't directly correlates with the file size but rather with the amount of nodes and attributes a file has.
+The peak memory usage doesn't directly correlate with the file size but rather with the amount of nodes and attributes a file has.
 How many attributes had to be normalized (i.e. allocated).
 And how many text nodes had to be preprocessed (i.e. allocated).